Azarem/IOGRetranslation/README.md

 Also, to CDude, who has been an active participant in the streams, contributing to creative choices and bug fixes along the way.

-To the staff of Quintet, manga creator Moto Hagio, and sci-fi/fantasy author Mariko Ouharaor, whose passion and talent made all of this possible in the first place.
+To the staff of Quintet, manga creator Moto Hagio, and sci-fi/fantasy author Mariko Ōhara, whose passion and talent made all of this possible in the first place.

 Even to Robert L. Jerauld and the Enix USA staff!